-Dr. Perry is currently the Chief Executive Officer and President of Avita Medical Ltd., a regenerative medicine company based in Valencia, CA (ASX: AVH and OTCQX: AVMXY) and Managing Director of Bioscience Managers, a global Venture Capital firm.
+Dr. Perry has been Chief Executive Officer and President of Avita Medical, Inc., a regenerative medicine company based in Valencia, CA (ASX: AVH and NASDAQ: RCEL), since 2017, and is also currently Managing Director of Bioscience Managers, a global Venture Capital firm.
 From 2014 - 2017, Dr. Perry served as Chief Scientific Officer of Novartis' Cell and Gene Therapy Unit, and from 2012 - 2014 he served as Vice President and Global Head of Stem Cell Therapy for Novartis Pharmaceuticals Corp, a US affiliate of Switzerland-based Novartis AG, a global pharmaceutical company.
-Dr. Perry has previously served as the Global Head of R&D at Baxter Healthcare, President and CEO of Cell & Gene Therapy at Novartis affiliates Systemix Inc. and Genetic Therapy, Inc., VP Regulatory Affairs at Sandoz Pharmaceuticals Corp. and Syntex Corp, Director of Regulatory Affairs at Schering-Plough Corporation, and Chairman, CEO or CMO at several early stage biotech companies.
+Dr. Perry is a former member of the board of directors of Ampliphi Bioscience Corp and Gamida Cell Ltd. Dr. Perry has previously served as the Global Head of R&D at Baxter Healthcare, President and CEO of Cell & Gene Therapy at Novartis affiliates Systemix Inc. and Genetic Therapy, Inc., VP Regulatory Affairs at Novartis and Sandoz Pharmaceuticals Corp. and Syntex Corp, Director of Regulatory Affairs at Schering-Plough Corporation, and Board Chair, CEO or CMO at several early stage biotech companies.
 He also previously served as a Venture Partner with Bay City Capital, LLC, based in San Francisco, California.
-Dr. Perry holds a Doctor of Veterinary Medicine, a PhD in Biomedical Pharmacelogy, and a B.Sc. in Physics from the University of Guelph, Ontario, Canada.
+Dr. Perry holds a Doctor of Veterinary Medicine, a PhD in Biomedical Pharmacology, and a B.Sc. in Physics from the University of Guelph, Ontario, Canada.
 He is a graduate of the International Advanced Management Program at Harvard Business School.